Program Coordinator, Annual Giving Data and Reporting

 Required Skill/Ability 1:

 Exceptional communication skills with special emphasis on advanced writing ability and editing.
 Ability to communicate effectively with top-level donors and senior Yale administrators.
-Writing and data visualization samples requested at time of interview.

 Required Skill/Ability 2: